Tacplan/tacplancore/site/_posts/2013-11-24-ebs-snapshot-automation-with-powershell.md

 For this tutorial, I'll assume that you do want to leverage SNS and SQS.
 If not, ignore the bits about them and be sure to remove references to them from the script.
 Here we go, step by step:

+1\.
 Create a new SNS topic.
 I called mine "AutoSnap_SNS_Log".
 [Learn More](http://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html)

 - I'm not sure if this is a bug or what, but I had to allow "Everybody" access to my SNS topic.

+2\.
 Create a new SQS queue.
 I called mine "AutoSnap_SQL_Log".
 [Learn More](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/CreatingQueue.html)

+3\.
 Copy the ARN of the SQS queue and subscribe it to the SNS topic.
+[Learn More](http://docs.aws.amazon.com/sns/latest/dg/SendMessageToSQS.html)

+4\.
 Create an IAM account to use for your snapshots and call it what you like.
 I chose "backupsvc".
 [Learn More](http://docs.aws.amazon.com/IAM/latest/UserGuide/Using_SettingUpUser.html)

 - You will need to document the Access and Secret keys.
 [Learn More](http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html)

+5\.
 Give the IAM account permission to work with snapshots.
 [Learn More](http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingPolicies.html)

         {% highlight bash %}